ritwikbiswas/iOS-bluetooth-data-collection/README.md

 The following table is to identify which [X] bytes correspond to which types of data:

-`Note: Data that was larger than 8 bits had to be packed in multiple bytes and sent seperately to be interpreted by the iOS application`
+`Note: Data that was larger than 8 bits had to be packed into multiple bytes and sent seperately to be interpreted by the iOS application`

 |[X] Byte       | ID            |
 | ------------- |:-------------:|